CamKeys-Git/chatBot/README.md

 #### chatbot_model.h5 — the actual model created by train_chatbot.py and used by chatgui.py

-Initialize all of the lists where natural language data is stored.
+The code below will initialize all of the lists in intents.json where the natural language data is stored.

 ```python
 for intent in intents['intents']: